Optimal sampling for least-squares approximation: Theory of weighted least-squares approximation from random samples

-\rem{[The term $c_w$] As an alternative to assuming that $w(x) \lesssim 1$, a.e.\ $x \sim \varrho$, one may also bound the term $c_w$ by assuming that $\cP$ contains a function $h$ with $\nm{h}_{L^2_{\varrho}(D)} = 1$ and $h(x) \gtrsim 1$, a.e.\ $x \sim \varrho$.
+\rem{[The term $C_w$] As an alternative to assuming that $w(x) \lesssim 1$, a.e.\ $x \sim \varrho$, one may also bound the term $C_w$ by assuming that $\cP$ contains a function $h$ with $\nm{h}_{L^2_{\varrho}(D)} = 1$ and $h(x) \gtrsim 1$, a.e.\ $x \sim \varrho$.
 This holds, for example, whenever the constant function $1 \in \cP$.
-In this case, \bes{ c_w \lesssim \nms{h}_{\mathsf{disc},w} \leq \beta_w \nms{h}_{L^2_{\varrho}(D)} \leq \sqrt{1+\delta}. } However, as noted in Remark \ref{rem:noise-bound}, we can always construct $w$ so that the former assumption holds. }
+In this case, \bes{ C_w \lesssim \nms{h}_{\mathsf{disc},w} \leq \beta_w \nms{h}_{L^2_{\varrho}(D)} \leq \sqrt{1+\delta}. } However, as noted in Remark \ref{rem:noise-bound}, we can always construct $w$ so that the former assumption holds. }

-We now present a nonuniform `in probability' bound that provides $L^2_{\varrho}$-quasi-optimality, at the expense of a poor scaling with respect to the failure probability $\epsilon$.
-The proof is based on Markov inequality, which, roughly speaking, is used to bound the discrete error term arising in \ef{LSerrbd}.
+We now present a nonuniform bound that provides $L^2_{\varrho}$-quasi-optimality in probability, at the expense of a poor scaling with respect to the failure probability $\epsilon$.
+The proof is based on Markov's inequality, which, roughly speaking, is used to bound the discrete error term arising in \ef{LSerrbd}.

 \cor{ [First nonuniform error bound in probability] Let $0 < \delta,\epsilon < 1$, $f \in L^2_{\varrho}(D)$, $\cP \subset L^2_{\varrho}(D)$ be a finite-dimensional subspace with $\dim(\cP) = n$ and $\mu_1,\ldots,\mu_m$ be probability measures satisfying Assumption \ref{ass:mixture}.
-Consider sample points drawn randomly and independently with $x_i \sim \mu_i$, $i = 1,\ldots,m$, where \be{ m \geq c_{\delta} \cdot \kappa_w(\cP) \cdot \log(4 n /\epsilon),\qquad c_{\delta} = ((1+\delta) \log(1+\delta) - \delta))^{-1}, } and $w = 1/\nu$ and $\kappa_w$ are as in \ef{mu_weight_fn} and \ef{kappa-w-def}, respectively.
+Consider sample points drawn randomly and independently with $x_i \sim \mu_i$, $i = 1,\ldots,m$, where \be{ m \geq C_{\delta} \cdot \kappa_w(\cP) \cdot \log(4 n /\epsilon),\qquad C_{\delta} = ((1+\delta) \log(1+\delta) - \delta))^{-1}, } and $w = 1/\nu$ and $\kappa_w$ are as in \ef{mu_weight_fn} and \ef{kappa-w-def}, respectively.
 Then the following hold with probability at least $1-\epsilon$.
 For any $e \in \bbC^m$, the weighted least-squares approximation $\hat{f}$ is unique and satisfies \be{ \nm{f - \hat{f}}_{L^2_{\varrho}(D)} \leq \left ( 1 + \sqrt{\frac{2 \kappa_w(\cP)}{m \epsilon}} \frac{1}{1-\delta} \right )\inf_{p \in \cP} \nm{f - p}_{L^{2}_{\varrho}(D)} + \frac{1}{\sqrt{1-\delta}} \nms{e}_{2,w}. } Moreover, if $\{ \phi_i \}^{n}_{i=1}$ is an orthonormal basis of $\cP$, then $\mathrm{cond}(A) \leq \sqrt{\frac{1+\delta}{1-\delta}}$. }